jklmnop10/vegnos/donate.md

 *Return:* ≈ +6.25%

-**Note:**  This would pay for our domain name and some but not all of our annual amd biennual filing fees.
+**Note:**  This would pay for our domain name and our annual amd biennial filing fees.

 #### Growth Account